edkiernan/iron-insight/README.md

     - initialize a new React app by running `npx create-react-app .`
     - `npm start` start development server in `client`
 - Edit `App.js` to sets up some basic routing for our React app using the `react-router-dom` library.
 We have three routes defined: `/`, `/about`, and `/account`.
+- Add navigation to app,`Navigation.js` that renders links to our routes
+    - uses the `Link` component from `react-router-dom`
+- Modify `App.js` to display our `Navigation` component and the content for each route
+    -  imports `Navigation` component and displays it above the `Switch` component that renders routes
+## Running
+- Start the Node.jsand  start the React app by running `npm run dev` in the project directory.